 |Yellow-throated Leafbird, a Palawan endemic|

-Our group split up into two, with me, Jops, and Kuya Erwin looking for the woodpeckers while the rest went to the creek to search for the kingfishers.
+Our group split up into two, I stayed with Kuya Erwin to look for the woodpeckers while the rest went to the creek to search for the kingfishers.
 We regrouped after a few minutes with no sightings of our target birds.
 We had breakfast (again delivered from Darayonan Lodge) before starting a long trek to find more birds.

 We ventured into meadows with grazing cows, walked through a path surrounded by dense greenery...

 ... crossed shallow waters (and Rommel even got stung by a bee!) for the kingfishers.
 Both the Oriental Dwarf-Kingfisher and Blue-eared Kingfisher made appearances again!
 I got a better shot of the dwarf this time =)

 aka Rufous-backed Kingfisher

 We started walking away from the creek and walked and walked... and walked.
 We searched for the Chestnut-breasted Malkoha and was able to spot one skulking and hiding from us.
 I was able to catch a glimpse of the bird but not a good enough view to call it a lifer.
 I guess it'll have to wait til my next trip to Coron.
 Even if I dipped on some birds, I was able to get eleven lifers on my first birding trip to Coron.